TheRoboRobin/Elysia-Reynolds-Portfolio/README.md

 Users should be able to:

 - Easily find the resume and contact information.
-- Get a good picture of what the artists skills and style are.
+- Present a good picture of what the artists skills and style are.
 - View the optimal layout for the site depending on their device's screen size

 ### Screenshot